webplatform/docs-wpd/Projects/spec_status_representation/index.md

 ---
-title: Representing the status of a spec
+title: 'Representing the status of a spec'
 uri: 'WPD:Projects/spec status representation'

 ---